-- We must preserve and look after the catchment areas, the sources of our rivers, and the streams and rivers themselves in order to optimise the flow of water.
+- We must preserve and look after the catchment areas, the sources of our rivers and the streams and rivers themselves in order to optimise the flow of water.
 Many of these natural resources areas are vulnerable to degradation and abuse.
-With proper management, they can benefit us now and in the future. - We must combat pollution and keep our water as pure and clean as possible.
+With proper management, they can benefit us now and in the future to optimise their flow. - We must combat pollution and keep our water as pure and clean as possible.
 Pollution does not happen by itself.
-In each case, some person or body is responsible.
-If we can change their behaviour; if we can change the way they engage with the environment, we can do much to help safeguard our water supplies. - We must increase the supply and access of water to our people, particularly in rural areas.
-Despite the considerable progress made since 1994, with new or expanded water services now benefiting 9 million people, there is still much work to be done.

-We need to conserve and save water.
+In each case, some person or body is responsible and, by changing the way they engage with the environment, they can help safeguard our water supplies. - We must increase the supply and access of water to our people, particularly in rural areas.
+Despite the considerable progress made since 1994, with new or expanded water services now benefiting 9 million people, there is still much work to be done. - We need to conserve and save water.
 This means introducing savings at all levels and considering new strategies to reduce waste and excess use.
 It also means building awareness about water scarcity.